-Now that you have reviewed the sacrificial law calendar, the comparison, analysis and calendar review is posted below.
-We have chosen three categories in which to test the Jewish (rabbinical) calendars which many claim to be God's calendar.
+Now that you have reviewed the sacrificial law calendar, the comparison, analysis, and calendar review are posted below.
+We have chosen three categories in which to test the Jewish (rabbinical) calendars which many claims to be God's calendar.
 These sections are:

 - Scripture confirming, "New Months", are weekly seasonal Sabbaths according to the Sacrificial Law Calendar.

 - Scripture confirming, "first, fourth, seventh, and tenth months" are the first day of the "New Seasonal Month".